romhack/PsxVram-SDL/README.md

 - Up/Down/Left/Right: CLUT starting coordinates (only for CLUT modes).
 This is affected by Ctrl button press for precise CLUT positioning.
 - Enter: reloads source dump
 - Ctrl + mouse over mode viewer: show VRAM offset
+- P: save mode viewer contents to BMP file in VRAM dump folder.
+Bitmap mode and palette are transferred to BMP according to current mode.

 Building
 --------